BinaryVixen899/AOC/AOC2021/AOC7/notes.md

 # WWID
-Crafting a unique method so that I can do what I want to do with this
+Creating a method that will show us the mode

 # TODO
 * This is a good time to brush up on the instantiation of arrays and slices in golang.
 I know the differences in the textbook sense, but it's the form of them in the code that gets me.